alathon/debezium-playground/README.md

 1. If you want to delete the connector, use `./delete-connector.sh inventory-connector`
 1. If you want to list Kafka topics, use `./list-topics.sh`
 1. If you want to watch a Kafka topic (from beginning), use `./watch-topic.sh topic-name-here`.

+# TODO:

+1. Add `./registry.sh` to run Avro Schema Registry
+1. Modify Kafka Connect appropriately to use the Avro Schema Registry
+1. Modify the Connector being registered to use Avro serialization/deserialization